The Magic of Heart-Centered Living

 Exhale longer than you inhale.

-Do it three times.
+Do this three times.

-Ask yourself: What am I really feeling?
+What am I really feeling?

 Name it without shame.

-Your space affects your frequency.
+Your space affects your energy more than people realize.

 Open a window.